CWA Twitter CWA Facebook

 25 years of UK constructed wetlands for water quality improvement”

-CALL FOR SPEAKERS – DEADLINE 22nd August
+CONTRIBUTED TALKS CALL FOR ABSTRACTS: DEADLINE 22nd August

 The Hinckley ICW, developed by Severn Trent as part of their green recovery and water quality improvement programme, is designed to reduce stormwater overflows while enhancing biodiversity through nature-based treatment processes.